Marco-Furlan/Projects/Hackathon Unox - A 24-hour challenge to innovate with LLMs/readme.md

 (other parameters if set).
 ```

-Not my cleanest prompt, but for a 24-hour project it got the job done and well.
+A simple prompt but it got the job done.
 If you're interested in prompt engineering at a higher level I would recommend checking my other project on [Using GPT in Marketing](../Using%20GPT%20in%20Marketing).

 ### LLM alpha